Mistersz/Mistersz/README.md

   Interests:
   - infosec
   - red teaming
-  - data visualization
   - pwning / exploit dev
+  - applied math and theory of computation
   - algorithms / competitive programming
-  - math and theory of computation

   Things on this profile are basically projects that i do for fun and solutions that i like to maintain in order to organize myself.
 I will be taking notes of write-ups for CTF challenges that